The Spatial Distribution of Satellite Galaxies Selected from Redshift Space: Host--Satellite Sample

-Our host-satellite sample is taken directly from AB10, and we refer the reader to AB10 for additional discussion of the sample.
-The hosts and satellites were obtained by implementing the above selection criteria for an all-sky mock redshift survey (Blaizot et al.\ 2005) of the first Millennium Run simulation (MRS; Springel et al.\ 2005), resulting in a total of 70,882 hosts and 140,712 satellites.
-From their $B$-band bulge-to-disk ratios, $\sim 30$\% of the host galaxies are classified as ellipticals, while the rest are classified as disk galaxies (either spiral or lenticular).
-See AB10 and De Lucia et al.\ (2006) for details of the classification scheme.
-In addition, we divide our host galaxy sample according to rest-frame optical color, $(g-r)$, at redshift $z = 0$.
-To do this, we fit the distributions of the host $(g-r)$ colors by the sum of two Gaussians (e.g., Strateva et al.\ 2001; Weinmann et al.\ 2006).
-The division between the two Gaussians lies at $(g-r)=0.75$ and, therefore, we define ``red'' hosts to be those with $(g-r) \ge 0.75$ and ``blue'' hosts to be those with $(g-r) < 0.75$.
-See also AB10.
+Our host-satellite sample is taken from AB10, and we refer the reader to AB10 for additional discussion of the sample.
+The hosts and satellites were obtained by implementing the above selection criteria using the Blaizot2006\_Allsky mock redshift survey of the MRS, resulting in a total of 65,654 hosts and 130,034 satellites.
+The mock redshift survey utilized the De Lucia \& Blaizot (2007) SAM and was constructed using the Mock Map Facility (MoMaF; Blaizot et al.\ 2005).
+The resulting galaxy catalog is available on line in Section 3.3.9.2 of the Virgo-Millennium Database.\footnote{ http://gavo.mpa-garching.mpg.de/Millennium/pages/help/HelpSingleHTML.jsp } The De Lucia \& Blaizot (2007) SAM is a slightly modified version of the Croton et al.\ (2006) SAM that was used by Sales et al.\ (2007) in their studies of 3D-selected MRS satellites.
+The key difference between the De Lucia \& Blaizot (2007) SAM and the Croton et al.\ (2006) SAM is that De Lucia \& Blaizot (2007) adopted the Chabrier (2003) initial mass function and the Padova 1994 evolutionary tracks.